raspberrypilearning/turing-test-lessons/lesson-1/worksheet.md

 The Raspberry Pi is a bare bones computer.
 It’s not much use on its own.
 In order to program sounds with it, we need to connect a number of things to it:

 - **An SD card**.
 This card contains the programs that can be loaded onto the Raspberry Pi in order for it to do things.
 You need to slide the card into the slot with the metal pins facing in towards the Raspberry Pi.
 The label should be visible when it is inserted.
 - **A keyboard**.
-Plug the keyboard into one of the two USB ports.
+Plug the keyboard into one of the USB ports.
 USB stands for Universal Serial Bus.
 It’s a kind of connector for all sorts of devices.
 The keyboard will be the main tool we will use to communicate our programs to the Raspberry Pi.
 - **A mouse**.
-Plug the mouse into the other of the two USB ports.
+Plug the mouse into one of the other USB ports.
 - **A sound splitter**.
 This is a cable that will split the audio signal two ways.
 Plug this into the audio jack on the Raspberry Pi.
 - **Headphones**.
 These will allow you to hear the sound you will produce.
 Plug these into the sound splitter.